SushiLab/motus_course/documentation/Session_4.2_extension.md

 ...

-And also needs to have a taxonomic assignation:
+Each genome needs to have a taxonomic assignation:

 ```
 DBLN00000000	2 Bacteria	1224 Proteobacteria	28211 Alphaproteobacteria	204441 Rhodospirillales	41295 Rhodospirillaceae	NA unknown Rhodospirillaceae	NA unknown Rhodospirillaceae